BrotatoMods/Darkly77-LimitProjectiles/README.md

-# Darkly77-LimitProjectiles
+# Darkly77 - Limit Projectiles

-Limits the number of enemy projectiles that can be onscreen at once
+Limits the number of enemy projectiles that can be onscreen at once.

+Limit: 25